zaravalenzuela/html-validation-fixes/README.md

 - Fix all the validation errors.
 - *Run it through Markbot and make sure it passes all the checks.*

+**The HTML validation problems cascade down the code.
+It’s imperative to fix the top validation error first, then re-validate before trying to fix other things.**

 ---

 ## Hand in